Getting Started with Workspace ONE Experience Management

 Experience Management, powered by Omnissa Intelligence, provides the bulk of the DEX solution, including measuring employee experience, analyzing the environment, and providing automated remediation.

-This document provides a technical overview of the Experience Management solution within Omnissa Intelligence and covers example use cases.
-For more information on the Workspace ONE Digital Employee Experience Solution, see the DEX Solution page on Tech Zone.
+This document provides a technical overview of the Experience Management toolset within Omnissa Intelligence and covers example use cases.
+For more information on the Omnissa DEX solution, see the DEX Solution page on Tech Zone.

 Audience

 This guide is intended for IT administrators and product evaluators who are familiar with Workspace ONE Unified Endpoint Management (UEM), Omnissa Intelligence, and Horizon.
-Familiarity with Windows and macOS operating systems, mobile applications, identity management, and directory services is assumed.
+Familiarity with Windows, macOS, and Linux operating systems, mobile applications, identity management, virtual desktops, and directory services is assumed.
 Knowledge of other technologies, such as Omnissa Access, is also helpful.

 First, what is Intelligence?